 The AC and DC charging communications described so far control conductive charging over a cable.
 EVs can also be charged in a wireless manner with power transfer via induction.
 (We only consider the static case, when the vehicle is stationary during charging.)
 Energy is transmitted over an air gap between coils in the infrastructure and the vehicle.
 In a typical implementation, the dispenser coil is embedded in the floor or in a moveable pad or platform, and a mating coil is mounted on the underside of the EV, as shown in Figure X1 [r1].
 Charging is done by positioning the vehicle over the pad for optimal energy flow between the coils; this could be accomplished by moving either coil but typically uses automatic vehicle control (e.g. EV autonomous driving capabilities).
 Naturally, the communications used to control inductive charging is also wireless.
 Some commercially available systems send control signals on the energy transfer frequency (~25 kHz or 85 kHz), while another approach uses JSON messages over IEEE 802.11/Wi-Fi® for message exchanges governing coil compatibility and positioning.

-Hydrogen Surface Vehicle (HSV) fueling:
+Hydrogen Surface Vehicle (HSV) fueling

-Currently, IrDA protocols are used by the vehicle only to indicate HSV fueling tank type (one-way, static info) per SAE J2799-2024.

 Gaseous hydrogen fuel couplers support one-way infrared communication.
-Light Emitting Diodes (LEDs) in the coupler enable the HSV to indicate its fueling pressure (H35 or H70 service) using the IrDA protocol stack.
+Light Emitting Diodes (LEDs) in the coupler enable the HSV to advertise its fueling pressure (H35 or H70 service) using the IrDA protocol stack.
 The HSV can also send an ‘emergency / stop fueling’ message if an unsafe condition is detected.
 The dispenser can also detect an anomaly and shut down, but it doesn’t communicate the condition or its cause to the vehicle.

 This introduces an obvious service and security vulnerability: blocking an infrared sensor on either the HSV inlet or the dispenser nozzle will render fueling impossible.
 A nuisance attack might use a small bit of duct tape, Blu-Tack, or chewing gum.
 A more serious attack, meant to cause monetary damage, might apply paint or permanent ink on a led lens.
 Perhaps the system designers believed the LED lenses would be hard to locate or reach, although their location is clearly described in a readily-available open standard.
-In any case, this exploit has been exercised in a lab setting with very little difficulty.
+This exploit has been exercised in a lab setting with very little difficulty.

 Next-generation HSV fueling protocols are being explored in ISO TC197.

-< to be completed >

-Conclusions:
+Candidates for the communication link between HSVs and dispensers include bi-directional infrared, NFC, and IEEE 802.11/Wi-Fi.

+Conclusions

 Almost all AFV fueling sessions use old, stale, not secure communications standards and technologies at the point of delivery (dispenser vehicle).